goblinfactory/konsole/docs/threading.md

             var console = new ConcurrentWriter();
             var processing = window.SplitTop("processing");
             var status = window.SplitBottom("status");

-            var compressProgress = new ProgressBar(processing, 100);
+            // progress bars are ONLY threadsafe if they are children of a threadsafe parent. var compressProgress = new ProgressBar(processing, 100);
             var encryptProgress = new ProgressBar(processing, 100);